 |---|---|---|---|---|---|

-Courier’s MCP server has the most tools in this review — roughly 60 — but zero GitHub stars despite 136 commits from 2 contributors.
-This disconnect suggests either very recent release or limited community awareness.
+Courier’s MCP server has the most tools in this review — roughly 60 — but only 1 GitHub star despite 180 commits.
+This disconnect suggests limited community awareness despite very active internal development (44 new commits since March).

 Tools cover: message sending (direct, templated, list-based), message management (list, retrieve, inspect content, history, cancel), profile administration (create, merge, replace, delete, subscription management), list and audience operations, brand configuration, JWT generation, push token management, automation invocation, bulk operations, audit logging, and tenant administration.